 - After 9 minutes, carefully release the steam and remove the wings.

-- Set your oven to broil and broil the wings on baking sheets about 5-6 minutes.
-You can go a longer.
+- Set your oven to broil and broil the wings on baking sheets about 5-6 minutes, or bake at 425 degrees F. You can go a longer.
 The goal here is to crisp up the skins.
 Flip part way through.

 - Toss with your favorite hot sauce and serve!
 These are fall-off-the-bone!